There is no single test that proves a person has Alzheimer's. A diagnosis is made through a complete assessment that considers all possible causes.

 During a medical workup, you can expect the physician to:

 Information from a physical exam and laboratory tests can help identify health issues that can cause symptoms of dementia.
-Conditions other than Alzheimer's that may cause confused thinking, trouble focusing or memory problems include anemia, depression, infection, diabetes, kidney disease, liver disease, certain vitamin deficiencies, thyroid abnormalities, and problems with the heart, blood vessels and lungs.
+Conditions other than Alzheimer's that may cause confused thinking, trouble focusing or memory problems include anemia, infection, diabetes, kidney disease, liver disease, certain vitamin deficiencies, thyroid abnormalities, and problems with the heart, blood vessels and lungs.

 If the diagnosis is Alzheimer’s or another dementia, you are not alone.
 Join AlzConnected, our message boards and online social networking community, to ask questions and receive support.